emangor/boilerplate-typescript-express-postgres/README.md

 this can also be done by creating a `.env` file in the root of this project see `.env.example` for a reference

+## Quickstart: transpile, lint and start the app all at once

+`npm start`

+### Or each step individually:

-## Transpile TypeScript to the build folder
+1. Transpile TypeScript to the build folder

 run `tsc`

-you can adjust transpiling settings in tsconfig.json

-## Run ESLint
+1. Run ESLint

 `npm run lint`

-## Run your built node app
+1. Run your built node app

 `node build/app.js`

-## Or transpile, lint and start the app all at once

-`npm start`

 ## Routes